 Governments are Just Great Big HOAs.

 My favorite way to think of government and government liabilities is to use the simplest of all small governments – Home Owners Associations (HOAs).
-HOAs are small groups of homeowners that band together to establish a certain set of rules that they want to apply to a certain neighborhood of houses to establish some greater public good.
+HOAs are small groups of homeowners that band together to establish a certain set of rules or services that they want to apply to a certain neighborhood of houses to establish some greater public good.
 So, you have a bunch of asset owners who presumably go out doing productive things for work and they essentially leverage their assets together and pool them into forming the HOA that helps them achieve some sort of social benefit for all the homeowners.
 Now, let’s say our make-believe HOA is the only society in the world and they want to create a payment system to help service the monetary needs of their members.
 They agree on a currency and agree to allow 5 members to create banks.
 These banks operate as stewards of the monetary system by making loans to homeowners who meet certain standards that make them reliable borrowers.
 These loans will create deposits which serve as the primary money in our system.